awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 The Amazon EMR step requires an `EMRStepConfig` having the Amazon S3 location of the JAR to be used by the Amazon EMR cluster and any arguments to be passed, as well as the Amazon EMR cluster ID\.

 **Note**
 Amazon EMR steps are supported in Amazon SageMaker SDK for Python v2\.73\.0 and Amazon SageMaker Studio v3\.21\.1\.
 You must update Studio before you use an EMR step or the pipeline DAG will not display\.
-To update Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.
+To update Studio, see [Shut down and Update SageMaker Studio](studio-tasks-update-studio.md)\.
 Amazon EMR on EKS is not supported\.
 You can only run a EMR step on a cluster that is in one of the following states: `STARTING`, `BOOTSTRAPPING`, `RUNNING`, or `WAITING`\.
 You can have at most 256 EMR steps in `PENDING` on an EMR cluster; EMR steps submitted beyond that limit result in the pipeline execution failing\.
 You may consider using [Retry Policy for Pipeline Steps](pipelines-retry-policy.md)\.